Realizing the Vision of the World Computer

 The Internet Computer (IC) is underpinned by advanced tokenomics.
 It makes use of an utility token called ICP, which is used for a variety of functions on the platform including participation in governance and paying for computation & storage.
 In addition, the IC's tokenomic model provides a funding framework for exciting Web3 projects being built on the Internet Computer.

 Network Nervous System

 The Internet Computer blockchain is governed by the Network Nervous System (NNS), its algorithmic governance system.
-One of the many duties of the NNS is to orchestrate upgrades to the Internet Computer to a new protocol version, when the community has adopted a upgrade proposal.
-Making upgrades to any blockchain requires solutions to several challenging problems posed by the nature of a decentralized system including how to allow arbitrary changes to the protocol, preserve state of all canister smart contracts, minimize downtime, and roll out upgrades autonomously.
+One of the many duties of the NNS is to orchestrate upgrades to the Internet Computer to a new protocol version when the community has adopted an upgrade proposal.
+Making upgrades to any blockchain requires solutions to several challenging problems posed by the nature of decentralized systems including how to allow arbitrary changes to the protocol, preserve state of all canister smart contracts, minimize downtime, and roll out upgrades autonomously.